1st/python-on-macos/README.md

 On this page I describe how to setup `python` environment on **macOS Mojave (10.12)**.

+## Fix broken virtual env after python version upgrade

+I've created an alias that is easy to use every time when you upgrade python version via homebrew, and your virtusl env becomes not working.
+Use it like this `fix_virtualenv <env_name>` and it will auto-fix your python version by replacing a broken links to an actual version of python.

+Find the snippet in my [gist](https://gist.github.com/1st/4d8f2bd920cd047ccf1e).
+Find it by the name `fix_virtualenv`

 ## Know issues

 When I recently upgraded to newer version of **macOS** I found few issues on my MacBook.